 Solar Club is for people who are interested in sustainability.
 It is an extension of the American Solar Energy Society.
 Follow ASUSES on facebook for upcoming events, volunteering, and educational initiatives

 Appalachian Social Justice Educators seek to engage critically and actively to understand and make positive change around issues of social justice both within our community and on a broader level.

-Fossil Free App State's purpose is to advocate for the University to divest its investments held in its endowment and its foundation from fossil fuel industries and to use less fossil fuels for its energy needs.
+Divest Appalachian's purpose is to advocate for the University to divest its investments held in its endowment and its foundation from fossil fuel industries and to use less fossil fuels for its energy needs.
 We're also committed to raising awareness about climate change on campus and in the community.

 The purpose of the impACT team is to serve as a bridge between the Boone Community and the ASU student body.

 Marxist Student Union

 The Marxist Student Union exists to educate the campus community about Marxism, promote the study of Marxist theory and thought, and advocate social and political action from a Marxist perspective.The Philosophy of Marx is summed up in two words: Freedom and Democracy.
 His ideas about Freedom and Democracy are radical, and include Freedom from material want and Democracy in the workplace.
 You can email us directly at: email@example.com.